external facebook instagramlinkedin pinterest playsearch twitteryoutube

 1 to 2 ‘Ausilio Thin Skin Italian’ peppers, chopped (roasted peppers are also an option)

-A pile of red peppers with short green stems.
-A round, green and white USDA Organic sticker is in the lower left corner
+A pile of red peppers with short green stems in front of plants

 Ausilio Thin Skin Italian Pepper – Shop now